miti997/framework/README.md

 # **Usage**
 1. Clone or download the repository
+2. Create a virtual host for the project
-2. Open the project in your local server environment (WAMP or XAMPP)
+3. Open the project in your local server environment (WAMP or XAMPP)
-3. Use the included .htaccess file to configure your server
+4. Use the included .htaccess file to configure your server
-4. Start building your web application using the framework
+5. Start building your web application using the framework

 # **License**
 This project is currently unlicensed.
 Use at your own risk.